GoogleChrome/ip-protection/Masked-Domain-List.md

 63squares.com                                    | 63 Squares                                                     | Not Impacted By Script Blocking
 6sc.co                                           | 6sense                                                         | Not Impacted By Script Blocking
 6sense.com                                       | 6sense                                                         | Not Impacted By Script Blocking
-7ool.net                                         | 7ool.net                                                       | Entire Domain Blocked
+7ool.net                                         | 7ool.net                                                       | Not Impacted By Script Blocking
 8d8.biz                                          | 8d8.biz                                                        | Not Impacted By Script Blocking
 91app.com                                        | 91App                                                          | Not Impacted By Script Blocking
 cms.cdn.91app.com                                | 91App                                                          | Entire Domain Blocked